-In order for a repeated course to be counted toward your enrollment status for financial aid purposes, you may only repeat a previously passed course once.
-If you enroll in a previously repeated and passed course for a third time, this course will not count towards your enrollment for financial aid purposes.
+In order for a repeated course to be counted toward your enrollment status for financial aid purposes, you may only repeat a previously taken course once.
+If you enroll in a course for a third time, this course will not count towards your enrollment for financial aid purposes.

 For example, if you are enrolled in a total of 12 units and 3 units you have repeated in the past, you will only be considered enrolled in 9 units for financial aid purposes.

-If you have been awarded financial aid and the repeated course is affecting your enrollment, you will have a hold on your LOUIE account that will prevent any aid from crediting your student account.
+If you receive federal student aid and the repeated course affects your enrollment, you will receive communication from OSFA shortly before the start of the term with your options.
 You may either opt to add an additional course to bring your financial aid enrollment units to full time, or contact our office so that we may reevaluate your financial aid file and make any necessary adjustments to your financial aid.

 Satisfactory Academic Progress (SAP)Accordion Closed

 If you are receiving federal financial aid or institutional gift aid, you are required to make progress toward your degree or certificate according to the Satisfactory Academic Progress (SAP) standards set by Northern Arizona University.

 Verification is a federal review process required to confirm the accuracy of information reported on the Free Application for Federal Student Aid (FAFSA).
 NAU’s philosophy is that financial aid should be accurately awarded to students based on their need.
 To this end, under the auspices of the Department of Education, the Office of Scholarships and Financial Aid (OSFA) strives to administer efficient application and verification processes to ensure accuracy and integrity in determining eligibility for students and the awarding of funds.